ISIOT-ECI/Lab03-data-ingestion/README.md

 ### Lab Goal

-The goal of this exercise is to send the sensor readings of the IoT devices to a back-end service for their processing, unlike Lab-02, which was focused on sending sensor data back and forth between edge-devices (the ESP8266), that is to say, following a M2M- Machine-to-Machine communication approach.
+The goal of this exercise is to send the sensor readings of the IoT devices to a back-end service for their processing, unlike Lab-02, which was focused on sending sensor data back and forth between edge-devices (the ESP8266), that is to say, following an M2M- Machine-to-Machine communication approach.
 To do so, you will configure the data ingestion layer of the IoT reference-architecture explored in the course using the Slack platform.
-Although, in principle, you could just create a MQTT-Client running on a server, as a data-ingestion layer, in this exercise we are asumming that your service will eventually receive data not from a couple of edge devices, but from thousands of them, and so scalability and high performance is a must.
+Although, in principle, you could just create an MQTT-Client running on a server, as a data-ingestion layer, in this exercise we are assuming that your service will eventually receive data not from a couple of edge devices, but from thousands of them, and so scalability and high performance is a must.

 Given that MQTT is the protocol that works better on the devices used on previous exercises, we will configure the data ingest layer so it will 'pull' the data from the MQTT broker (CloudAMQP) used before.
 In this first iteration on the proof of concept of the architecture, the data ingestion platform will be running locally in your development environment using Docker and Docker compose.
 Furthermore, the collected data will be processed by a basic Slack consumer.

 ### Steps

-0. Update your ESP8266's code, so it post the readings of the sensors to the MQTT broker's topic with a given frequency, or (even better) every time you press the push button.
+0. Update your ESP8266's code, so it posts the readings of the sensors to the MQTT broker's topic with a given frequency, or (even better) every time you press the push button.

 1. Install [Docker](https://docs.docker.com/get-docker/) and [Docker compose](https://docs.docker.com/compose/install/) in your development environment.

-2. The file docker-compose.yml, and the 'custom-component' folder included in this repository contains the minimum configuratin to run the three containers required in this exercise, and to integrate them using [Docker-compose](https://docs.docker.com/compose/).
+2. The file docker-compose.yml, and the 'custom-component' folder included in this repository contains the minimum configuration to run the three containers required in this exercise, and to integrate them using [Docker-compose](https://docs.docker.com/compose/).
 The three containers are:
 	- Kafka: the streaming processing software platform (a.k.a. our data ingestion layer).
 	- Kafka connect: the platform that allows the integration with third-party brokers/data sources (e.g. ActiveMQ, JDBC, **MQTT**, etc).
 	- Zookeeper: a configuration service required by Kafka.